Cat Body Language | Cat Behaviorist Specialist | Cat Whisper

 It wasn’t so much that I was a lunatic.
 I was four.

 First I took some paper and drew two bunny ears, which I colored pink as the inside of a bunny ears.
 Then I cut them out and asked my mother to tape them on.
 “I need to be a bunny,” I said, already savvy enough to speak to my mother only on a need-to-know basis.
 “How sweet,” she said, and taped the bunny ears to my hair.
-I also knew I had to be a white bunny, like the ones in our barn, so I mashed several handsful of cotton balls into a tail which I attached to my white ballet leotard
+I also knew I had to be a white bunny, like the ones in our barn, so I mashed several handfuls of cotton balls into a tail which I attached to my white ballet leotard.

 It was a nice, warm summer’s dusk when I crawled through the bars of the bull’s corral.